Pulisic Watch: How did USMNT star perform for Chelsea v Wolves?

 The 22-year-old started on the left of a loaded Chelsea attack with Kai Havertz, Timo Werner, Olivier Giroud and Mason Mount all starting alongside him, and he was the best player on the pitch in the opening 38 minutes.

 Frank Lampard then switched him to the right flank and he didn’t have much of an impact on the game after that.
-It was a real head-scratching move, tactically, from Lampard.
+It was a real head-scratching move, tactically, from Lampard as fans and pundits have since scrutinized his reason for swapping Timo Werner and Pulisic around.

 Before the game, Lampard revealed his delight in having Christian Pulisic back fit and available to start: “Pulisic naturally brings us width, the ability to go past people in one v one situations in a tight game, which I expect tonight,” Lampard said.
 “I’m pleased, he’s had a few littles issues with his hamstring recently.
 He’s trained now for a few days and wanted him straight back in.”